 You will need to contact your RA, Graduate Assistant, or Resident Director for check out information.
 It is expected that you complete proper check out procedures with your hall staff within 72 hours of dropping your classes.

 You will need to make arrangements with your hall staff regarding how, when, and where you can check out.
 Your room key must be returned directly to hall staff.
 Giving your key to anyone else leaves you liable for charges to replace the lock.

-You must submit a Request for Release to the Department of Residence Life to officially cancel your contract.
-You can find this form online at http://www.luc.edu/reslife/pdfs/Request%20for%20Release.pdf.
+You must submit an online Request for Release to the Department of Residence Life to officially cancel your contract.
+The online request can be submitted here: Submit your online Request for Release here.

 For more information, contact the Department of Residence Life at 773-508-3300 or email@example.com.